SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 **research_time**
 Time until the `Tech` object's patches are applied.

-**research_sound**
+**research_sounds**
 Sounds that are played when the research finishes.

-**requirements**
+**condition**
-A set of requirements that unlock the technology for the researching game entity.
-Only one requirement needs to be fulfilled to trigger the unlock.
+Condition that unlock the technology for the researching game entity.
+Only one condition needs to be fulfilled to trigger the unlock.
 If the set is empty, the technology is considered available from the start for the researching game entity.

 ## aux.resource.Resource